Download the pdf-version.

 The EcoSwitch can be operated from any smart phone with a web browser, like iPhones and Android phones.

-The free Ecosoft Energy App for Android is optional.
+The free Ecosoft Energy App is optional.
 With this app you can:

 ● View the current energy prices